 What Is a Workers’ Compensation Insurance Settlement?

 Generally, once a claim has been approved, the provider will offer the injured employee a settlement amount as a lump sum or through a structured payment plan.
-Employees can either accept or negotiate the amount — if it’s accepted, the employee waives any right to pursue legal action against the employer related to the injury or illness.
+Employees can either accept or negotiate the amount — if accepted, the employee waives any right to pursue legal action against the employer related to the injury or illness.

-Frequently Asked Questions About Workers’ Compensation Insurance
+FAQ About Workers’ Compensation Insurance

-Is my business required to have workers’ compensation insurance?
+Are employers required to have workers' compensation insurance?

 About Melissa Wylie